appirio-tech/base-api-nodejs/README.md

 4. Go to `http://localhost:10010/docs`

 At this point you should have a working Swagger UI.
 We don't have any functional API's yet but you have the beginnings on one.

+### Part 2 Create the Test

+Like any good application developer, we will follow TDD (Test Driven Development) and create our tests.

+Included in the code base is mocha, should and supertest to help you write your tests.
+The tests included are very limited and should be expanded to include the /pets quering and error responses.

+Before we can run the tests, we will need to setup our database.

+1. Create a database named `petstore`
+2. Update the local.yaml file with your postgres connection url `postgres://postgres@localhost:5432/petstore`

+At this point you should be able test with all of them failing.